HiramaniJain/Travel-Diary/README.md

 # Travel-Diary
-Ios based application to log in place you visit by using current location
+Ios based application to log in place you visit by using current location alongwith description